Reasons to choose The Eye Practice

 Ortho k lenses are a special kind of hard contact lens worn at night to reduce, eliminate or prevent myopia.

-Optometrists can treat myopia, or nearsightedness, effectively.
-Indeed, early treatment can even stop someone’s vision worsening.
+Our optometrists can treat myopia, or short-sightedness, effectively.
+Indeed, early treatment can even stop myopia getting worse.

-Myopia multifocal contact lenses are especially designed to treat myopia in children.
-They can slow, halt or even reverse myopia.
+The Eye Practice in Sydney use contact lenses to treat childhood myopia.
+These lenses can slow, halt or even reverse myopia.

 Living with keratoconus